-- An easy and effective way to communicate with your child's teacher is to send a written note with your child in the morning, Classroom Dojo or Remind (if teacher utilizes), or send an email. - By calling the Main Office at 288-8008, you can request to leave a voice mail message for your child's teacher.
-Office hours are 8:00 AM until 3:15 PM.
+- An easy and effective way to communicate with your child's teacher is to send a written note with your child in the morning, Classroom Dojo, or send an email. - By calling the Main Office at 288-8008, you can request to leave a voice mail message for your child's teacher.
+Office hours are 8:30 AM until 3:30 PM.
 Contact information is available on the school's website. - Another option for parents is to leave a message for your child's teacher with the Main Office staff.
 These telephone messages are placed in the teachers' mailboxes in the Main Office.